 The best garden vacuum cleaners can make short work of leaves and other debris, making clearing up much faster and less stressful.
 While there are some excellent models on the market, it’s important to consider a variety of factors – such as the type, power, run-time and power supply – before making a final decision on which to buy.

-Out of these five models, our favourite is the Bosch ALS 2500.
-It's a highly versatile model that provides outstanding value along with both vacuuming and blowing functions.
-It's also powerful and easy to use - which is why it's our top recommendation in this category.
+Out of these five models, our favourite is the Bosch UniversalGardenTidy.
+It’s a highly versatile model that provides outstanding value along with both vacuuming and blowing functions.
+It’s also powerful and easy to use – which is why it’s our top recommendation in this category.

 Do you have any questions about garden vacs or leaf blowers?
 Or do you have feedback about any of the models in the list?
 Let us know in the comments!